Soft Bayesian Context Tree Models for Real-Valued Time Series: Abstract

 \section{Abstract}

 This paper proposes the soft Bayesian context tree model (Soft-BCT), which is a novel BCT model for real-valued time series.
 The Soft-BCT considers soft (probabilistic) splits of the context space, instead of hard (deterministic) splits of the context space as in the previous BCT for real-valued time series.
 A learning algorithm of the Soft-BCT is proposed based on the variational inference.
-For some real-world datasets, the Soft-BCT demonstrates almost the same or superior performance to the previous BCT.
+The results of experiments demonstrate the superiority of the Soft-BCT compared to the previous BCT for some datasets.